reproducible-agile/reviews-2025/README.md

 ### 2. Start RStudio

-Then open the Jupyter UI at the link shown in the console.
+Open Jupyter by clicking on the link in the console.
+Then start RStudio by replacing the `/tree` part of the URL with `/rstudio`, e.g., <http://127.0.0.1:41647/rstudio> (note the port likely differs on your machine).
-In the UI, go to "New" > "RStudio" to get an integrated development environment with the required dependencies.
+Now you have an integrated development environment with the required dependencies.

+To render the 2025 reproducibility review website and run the text analysis of the submissions, open `agile-reproducibility-reviews.Rmd` and execute the code chunks.
+Note the parameters in the preamble, in particular `private: ...`.
+Never commit to git a generated HTML with the private information of submissions.

 ### 3. Prepare your report